jameszah/CameraWebServerRecorder/README.md

 2.4  speedup (muliply record framerate for playing)
 2.5  avi segment length in seconds
 3.  set avi segment length
-4.  set frames per second to record (shows as seconds per frame to slow recording)
+4.  set frames per second to record (shows as "seconds per frame" for slow recording)
 5.  set speedup playback over record rate - this will adjust to playback all videos at 30 fps when you change framerate, but you can readjust it)
 6. Start and Stop recording